360incentives/guidelines/git-workflow.md

 All development work should be done in a dedicated branch.
 This makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
-It also means the `master` branch will never contain build braking code.
+It also means the `master` branch will never contain build breaking code.

 ## Workflow
 ### Development
-When ready to start development branch out from `master`
+When you're ready to start development branch out from `master`

 ```
 git checkout master